iambrainstorming/iambrainstorming.github.io/src/chapters/the-lok-sabha-election-is-about-regional-parties-vs-one-party-dictatorship.md

 ## Court Decision of Verifiability

 1st and 2nd runner-ups can ask the Supreme Court to verify the internals of just 5 percent of EVMs, which will be about 30 EVMs.
 Such a minuscule check is statistically insignificant.
 Furthermore, it doesn't allow independent verification.
-All runners-up need to petition the courts to count VVPAT for not less than 300 randomly selected EVMs (probability value = 0.0152356880) to check more than 1-5% of EVM are manipulated or to conduct a 100% VVPAT count to check if a single EVM is manipulated.
+All runners-up need to petition the courts to count VVPAT for not less than 300 randomly selected EVMs per constituency (probability value = 0.0152356880) to check more than 1-5% of EVM are manipulated or to conduct a 100% VVPAT count to check if a single EVM is manipulated.
 Yes, a single EVM matters.
 Remember, [proper randomization](#randomization-of-evms) must be done by drawing from paper, not through software.

 As court cases can take longer, proper care needs to be taken to secure the VVPAT under surveillance after the election result declaration, in order to prevent any manipulation during this period.